 - 1. The College's policies, procedures, and practices are designed to reduce the incidence of sexual misconduct, stop misconduct when it is found to exist, prevent the misconduct from recurring, and address its effects. - 2.
 If sexual misconduct has occurred, the College wants to know so that it can take effective action to stop it, prevent it from recurring, and address its effects.
 The College recognizes that in some cases the persons affected by sexual misconduct will wish to remain anonymous and/or not pursue formal action.
-The College strongly encourages every person who has been subjected to sexual misconduct or who knows or reasonably believes that someone else has been subjected to such misconduct to come forward to report the matter and, in the case of its employees, it requires them to do so, unless the employee learned the information in their

-- role as a confidential counseling or pastoral resource or is otherwise exempt from reporting as a matter of law or College policy.
-In addition, the College strictly prohibits retaliation against any person who in good faith makes a report of sexual misconduct. - 3.
-Every complaint of sexual misconduct will be addressed thoroughly, promptly, fairly, and equitably. - 4.
-Complaints of sexual misconduct will be investigated, determinations of responsibility will be made, and sanctions for misconduct will be imposed by individuals who are appropriately trained, unbiased, and committed to discharging their responsibilities in accordance with the Policy. - 5.
+The College strongly encourages every person who has been subjected to sexual misconduct or who knows or reasonably believes that someone else has been subjected to such misconduct to come forward to report the matter and, in the case of its employees, it requires them to do so, unless the employee learned the information in a confidential professional role or is otherwise exempt from reporting as a matter of law or College policy.
+In addition, the College prohibits retaliation against any person who in good faith makes a report of sexual misconduct. - 3.
+Actions called for in this Policy will be executed by individuals who are appropriately trained, unbiased, and committed to discharging their responsibilities in accordance with the Policy. - 4.
 The College periodically will review its policies, procedures, and practices to ensure that they are consistent with these core principles.
-To encourage community input, strengthen trust in the Title IX process, and foster awareness of changes in the Sexual Misconduct Policy, any substantive revisions to the Policy will be made in consultation with appropriate representatives from the faculty, staff and/or student body, except insofar as a change is required by legal requirements and guidance.

 IV.
-The Title IX Coordinator and the Title IX Team
+The Title IX Coordinator

 The Title IX Coordinator is charged with coordinating the College's program to comply with Title IX.
 This includes leading the College's efforts to respond to reports of conduct that could trigger the Sexual Misconduct Policy.
-The Title IX Coordinator is also available to meet with any individual to provide information about the implementation of the Sexual Misconduct Policy (including the availability of interim measures, the investigation, and the resolution/sanction process), as well as discussing other resources within the College community and beyond.
-The Title IX Team, including the Title IX Coordinator, Deputy Title IX Coordinators, and/or other qualified members of the College community, will assist, as necessary, with these efforts.
+The Title IX Coordinator is also available to meet with any individual to provide information about the implementation of the Sexual Misconduct Policy (including the availability of supportive measures, the investigation, and the resolution/sanction process), as well as discussing other resources within the College community and beyond.
+The Title IX Coordinator, and/or other qualified members of the College community, will assist, as necessary, with these efforts.